 vitamin C & E

-Loaded with antioxidants, and dark spot fighting and brightening ingredients, these intensive peel pads treat existing pigmentation and protect skin from further photodamage.
-The exfoliating blend of AHAs and BHAs include glycolic, lactic, mandelic, malic acids, as well as other fruit and plant derivatives.
-Aditionally, the peel is packed with powerful combination of vitamin C, vitamin E, and ferulic acid known for their potent brightening and photo-protective properties.
+Loaded with antioxidants, dark spot fighting and brightening ingredients, these intensive peel pads treat existing pigmentation and protect skin from further photodamage.
+The exfoliating blend of AHAs and BHAs include glycolic, lactic, malic and mandelic acid, as well as other fruit and plant derivatives.
+Additionally, the peel is packed with vitamin C, vitamin E, and ferulic acid known for their potent brightening and photo-protective properties.

-This intensive daily peel might be the best chemical peel for hyperpigmentation as it promotes cell turnover, exfoliates, fades dark spots, lightens pigmentation, protects from free-radical damage, hydrates, calms and balances complexion.
+This intensive home chemical peel might be the best chemical peel for hyperpigmentation as it promotes cell turnover, exfoliates, fades dark spots and acne scarring, lightens pigmentation, protects from free-radical damage, hydrates and balances complexion.
+Also, individual pad packaging is very convenient for daily use or while traveling.

 The Ordinary AHA 30% + BHA 2% Peeling Solution